URL Rewrite for Hosting Providers

 The section "Using the module" in Using the URL Rewrite Module provides links to content that covers the functionality of the URL Rewrite module and explanations about how to use it to accomplish common URL rewriting scenarios.

-This article, describes the differences between URL Rewrite and HTTP Request Filtering.
+The IIS 7.0 Request Filtering and URL Rewriting article describes the differences between URL Rewrite and HTTP Request Filtering.
 It will help you decide when to take advantage of either one.

 This article explains what the new URL Rewrite module is, why it is important for hosters, and guides the user to the resources available to learn about, deploy, and configure the IIS URL Rewrite module.